WOF-Softwares/Docura/README.md

 ## 🙏 Acknowledgments

+### Inspiration & Tools
 - Inspired by [Typora](https://typora.io/) - The excellent markdown editor (we made it better!)
 - Built with [Tauri](https://tauri.app/) - The future of desktop applications
 - Powered by [Monaco Editor](https://microsoft.github.io/monaco-editor/) - VSCode's editor
 - Thanks to all [contributors](https://github.com/WOF-Softwares/Docura/graphs/contributors)

+### 🤖 AI Tools That Made This Possible

+This project was built with the incredible help of modern AI tools:

+- **[Cursor](https://cursor.sh/)** - The AI-powered code editor that made development blazingly fast
+- **[Claude AI](https://anthropic.com/) (Sonnet 3.5 & 4)** - For architecture, problem-solving, and smart suggestions
+- **[GitHub Copilot](https://github.com/features/copilot)** - Real-time code completion and boilerplate generation
+- **[Warp Terminal](https://www.warp.dev/)** - AI-powered terminal for efficient command execution
+- **[DeepSeek](https://www.deepseek.com/)** - Helped craft the beautiful landing page HTML/CSS
+- **[Bing Copilot](https://www.bing.com/chat)** - Research, documentation, and best practices guidelines

+**Special Thanks to Claude (Anthropic)** 🎉 - The primary AI model powering most of the development, architecture decisions, and problem-solving throughout this project.
+Claude's ability to understand context, suggest elegant solutions, and help debug issues was instrumental in completing Docura in just 2 days!

+*This project showcases what's possible when human creativity meets AI assistance.
+The future of software development is here!*

 ---